Forms and levels of material reception conditions

 3. Hygienic and dining items or an equivalent amount of allowance.

 Cooking was a possibility for residents both in Balassagyarmat and Vámosszabadi.
-However, in case of in-kind food provision, asylum seekers cannot opt for cooking due to their lack of financial recourses.
+However, in case of in-kind food provision, asylum seekers cannot opt for cooking if they don’t have enough financial recourses.

 [1] Section 99/B and 99/C (c)-(d) Asylum Decree.